-The masses of 1S heavy baryons shown in Table \ref{tab:Swave} are taken from PDG \cite{PDG2021}.
-The $\Omega_b^*$ mass has been taken from the Ref. \cite{Omegab32}.
-The masses are used to find HQET non-perturbative parameters for $n=1$, as given in Table \ref{tab:paran1}.
-The non-perturbative parameters are calculated from the mass formulae given in Eqn. \eqref{eq:cbaryon} and \eqref{eq:bbaryon}.
+The masses of 1S heavy baryons shown in Table \ref{tab:Swave} are taken from PDG \cite{PDG2021} and Ref. \cite{Omegab32} given in Table \ref{tab:paran1}.
+The non-perturbative parameters are calculated from the mass formulae given in Eqn. \eqref{eq:massH}.
 The heavy quark masses used are $m_c=1290$ MeV and $m_b=4670$ MeV.
-The same heavy quark masses are taken as for mesons.
-To calculate masses for $n=2$ S-wave charm and bottom baryons the following HQET symmetry is used:
+The same heavy quark masses are taken for mesons.
+To calculate masses for $n=2$ S-wave charm and bottom baryons, the following HQET symmetry is used:

 The Eq. \eqref{eq:symm1} gives the difference of parameters for strange and non-strange hadrons is similar for higher radially excited states.
 As parameter $\widetilde{\lambda}_{\Lambda,1}$ and $\widetilde{\lambda}_{\Lambda,2}$ comes from higher order correction term $\left(\frac{1}{m_Q}\right)$.
-To estimate the nature of these parameters for higher excited states, the same case in mesons can be used.
+To estimate the value of these parameters for higher excited states, the same case in mesons can be used.
 As mesons are well studied sector under the same framework, we can get a better understanding of these non-perturbative parameters for $n=2$ case.
 Table \ref{tab:Mesonpara} suggests that on going from $n=1$ to 2 the parameter $\overline{\Lambda}$ is increased as expected, whereas the parameters $\lambda_1$ and $\lambda_2$ are decreased.

-Extending this behaviour to baryons using the Eq. \eqref{eq:ldcud}, which is the difference of mass of $\Lambda_c$ (given by Eq. \eqref{eq:cbarya}) for $n=2$ and 1.
+Extending this behavior to baryons using the Eq. \eqref{eq:ldcud}, which is the difference of mass of $\Lambda_c$ (given by Eq. \eqref{eq:massH}) for $n=2$ and 1.